January 2010

 Dear Addiction,

-Dear mistreated friend, In sixth grade, I was trying to figure out who I was.
+In sixth grade, I was trying to figure out who I was.
 No matter who asked me, I denied that I didn’t want popularity.
 However, that was a lie.
 As you know, I found a group of popular kids that liked me but only if I misbehaved.
 I put on this tough exterior that now I can’t break.
 I didn’t realize this until now.
 I thought I was a better person.
-They loved to hang with me....
+They loved to hang with me.
+I sat with them at lunch and only talked to them.
+One day, one of them texted me telling me that I turned into a horrible person.
+That I should burn in hell.
+I didn’t know what I did wrong.